Alligator (film): Reception

+Critical

-On the review aggregator website Rotten Tomatoes, it holds an 84% approval rating based on 25 reviews, with an average of 6.5/10.
+On the review aggregator website Rotten Tomatoes, it holds an 87% approval rating based on 30 reviews, with an average of 6.8/10.
 On Metacritic, the film has a weighted average score of 62 out of 100 based on 10 reviews, indicating "generally favorable reviews".

 Vincent Canby of The New York Times gave the film a mostly positive review, writing that its "suspense is frequently as genuine as its wit and its fond awareness of the clichés [it uses]".
 The staff of Variety concluded: "Dumb as it is, director Lewis Teague brings some plusses to the pic.
 Robert Forster, as a detective, and Riker are amiable leads, never taking the film too seriously.
 Tech credits are cheap but serviceable."
 Roger Ebert, writing for the Chicago Sun-Times, gave the film one out of four stars, suggesting that it would be best to "flush this movie down the toilet to see if it also grows into something big and fearsome."

 In 2000, Kim Newman of Empire praised the perceived wit of the film's script, as well as the "solid performances, effective effects", and "spirited B-level direction".
 In 2007, Entertainment Weekly's Chris Nashawaty called the film "Clever, funny, and wonderfully bloody," and wrote that "[this] B movie deserves an...
 'A-'".
 In 2013, Jim Knipfel of Den of Geek awarded the film four-and-a-half out of five stars, calling it "intelligent and stylish".
 Film historian Leonard Maltin gave the film a score of three out of four stars, and wrote: "If you've got to make a film about a giant alligator that's terrorizing Chicago, this is the way to do it—with a sense of fun to balance the expected violence and genuine scares."

+Box office

+The film did not perform particularly strongly at the box office in the USA and Canada but was a large hit in other territories.
+ABC paid $3 million for the film rights.
+Per Variety, the film peaked at No. 11 for a week.

+Legacy

-Alligator, along with films such as Grizzly (1976), Orca (1977) and Piranha (1978), is considered by some to be a "rip-off" film made to capitalize on the success of the film Jaws (1975), whose main antagonist is a man-eating great white shark.
+Alligator, along with films such as Grizzly (1976), Orca (1977) and Piranha (1978), is sometimes seen as made to capitalize on the success of the film Jaws (1975), whose main antagonist is a man-eating great white shark.
 John Sayles, who wrote the script for Alligator, also created the screenplay for Piranha two years earlier.

 In an interview, filmmaker Quentin Tarantino said that Robert Forster's character, David Madison, inspired the character Max Cherry (also played by Forster) of his 1997 film Jackie Brown.